Waterfest

 Gainesville, GA

-Meet the bands!
+Meet the Bands!

 Silent Auction

 Waterfest features an exciting virtual silent auction!
 From hand-painted rain barrels to North Georgia adventure packages, there’s something for everyone attending the festival and browsing virtually.
+The silent auction will open on April 15 (9 a.m.
+ET) and close on April 22 (5 p.m.
+ET).

 Rain barrel artists include: